 That attitude and work ethic, instilled by her father, is undeniable.
 As I rolled up to the Nakase house to shoot the shit over pizza, she was in the backyard with her pops, Gary Nakase, and nephew, Kaysen, running little man through some drills.
 Grandpa rebounds, Natalie passes, Kaysen shoots; a well oiled machine indeed.
 Gary had trained his three little girls as boys but the habit of hard work is applicable to everyone, “When I was young, my dad always pushed me to be the best.
 He said I had to work the hardest and it was something I had to drive from within myself to be the best.
 Whatever my dad told us I believed him.”

-One thing she didn’t believe is when he first expressed his doubts about a head coaching gig.
-As Gary stated, “Being a woman trying to coach in the the NBA, I thought would be impossible but she has proven me wrong.
+One thing she didn’t believe was when he first expressed his doubts about her NBA coaching aspirations.
+As Gary stated, “Being a woman trying to coach in the NBA, I thought would be impossible but she has proven me wrong.
 I am sure glad she did.”
 If her own father can’t suggest an alternate career choice it’s laughable to think anyone else can, as Natalie chimes in, “My end goal is to be a head coach.
 I know it’s going to be tough but I think that is part of the beauty of doing things, is to make it tough and to make people believe in the things that are impossible.”

 Natalie has since been promoted to assistant coach of the Los Angeles Clippers from an assistant on the G-League affiliate, Agua Caliente Clippers.
 As we are about to park at the Clippers practice facility for an off-season workout, she pauses as Suga Free comes on the radio and turns up the volume.
 “If you stay ready, you ain’t got to get ready” blasts from the Tesla and before the song finishes she cuts it off, “alright enough, let’s get to work!”
 Sounding like a head coach already.